DivoHub/Playerlist_Pinger/README.md

 # Playerlist Pinger For Java Edition Minecraft   ![MC Icon](https://iili.io/6Jdw5g.png)

-Simple console application that pings user when any specified players appear online in a given server IP (Java Edition)
+Simple console application that pings user and logs when any specified players appear online in a given server IP (Java Edition)

 ## Overview
 Makes GET requests to minecraftlist.com to fetch player list data on user's behalf